zeripath/Sensible-CVSB983/Readme.md

 [To match the harmony names for these keys and to match the normal layout for colours]

-Full Screen:    KEY_HOME

 Switch Windows: KEY_Q

 Folder:         KEY_O

+Full Screen:    KEY_HOME

-Desktop:        KEY_MEDIA
+Desktop:        KEY_END

 FastForward:    KEY_F